-Q2 What initiatives can be taken to increase competition in Namibia's broadcasting Sector?
-Respondent We believe the market is saturated already.
-There is enough competition, especially in radio.
-Respondent As part of the Authority's, they can promote competition in the market for the supply of telecommunications and broadcasting services and products, and to promote, develop and enforce fair competition and equality of treatment among all providers of telecommunications and broadcasting users of such services.
-Respondent In radio, for example, Cran can address the issue of one radio station have two or more frequencies in the same geographical area.
-Clarification of community radio stations will be helpful so that all are able to raise revenue competitively.
-Public interest content should be a requirement in order to provide listeners with broader choice and quality.
-A market assessment is needed with aimed at reducing saturation of frequency licences in one area.
-PRICE RATES: Action should be taken against anti- competitive behaviour such as unreasonable advertising rates discounting or charging uncompetitive low rates which is only possible with having a monopolistic advantage including multiple frequencies and government subsidies.
-Change rules so that no organisation can be owning and operating communal infrastructure as well as servicing end users.
-Limit community stations' to geographical area as the countrywide licencing for some provides room for misuse of what a community is.
-In fact, having a fluid and mobile community runs the risk of increasing divisions along tribal and religious lines.
-Put a cap on monopolies within the industry especially when you have five (5) radio stations under one house would lead to collusion.
-This is seen already in with NBC which in turn ends up dropping advertising rates using its many services as leverage.
+As part of the Authority's, they can promote competition in the market for the supply of telecommunications and broadcasting services and products, and to promote, develop and enforce fair competition and equality of treatment among all providers of telecommunications and broadcasting users of such services.

-Q2 What initiatives can be taken to increase competition in Namibia's broadcasting Sector?
-Respondent It is my belief that the market is already extremely (and counter-productively) competitive in terms of radio alone.
-What the regulator may be overlooking is that broadcasters are in practice competing directly with Out of Home companies, Newspapers, Cinema, SMS marketing, Direct Mail marketing, Below the Line activities such as sampling and exhibition in the local market.
-Additionally, broadcasters are also competing head-on with Facebook, Instagram, TikTok LinkedIn and Google.
+- In radio, for example, Cran can address the issue of one radio station have two or more frequencies in the same geographical area. - Clarification of community radio stations will be helpful so that all are able to raise revenue competitively. - · Public interest content should be a requirement in order to provide listeners with broader choice and quality. - A market assessment is needed with aimed at reducing saturation of frequency licences in one area. - PRICE RATES: Action should be taken against anti- competitive behaviour such as unreasonable advertising rates discounting or charging uncompetitive low rates which is only possible with having a monopolistic advantage including multiple frequencies and government subsidies. - Change rules so that no organisation can be owning and operating communal infrastructure as well as servicing end users. - Limit community stations' to geographical area as the countrywide licencing for some provides room for misuse of what a community is.
+In fact, having a fluid and mobile community runs the risk of increasing divisions along tribal and religious lines. - Put a cap on monopolies within the industry especially when you have five (5) radio stations under one house would lead to collusion.
+This is seen already in with NBC which in turn ends up dropping advertising rates using its many services as leverage. - It is my belief that the market is already extremely (and counter-productively) competitive in terms of radio alone.
+What the regulator may be overlooking is that broadcasters are in practice competing directly with Out of Home companies, Newspapers, Cinema, SMS marketing, Direct Mail marketing, Below the Line activities such as sampling and exhibition in the local market. - Additionally, broadcasters are also competing head-on with Facebook, Instagram, TikTok LinkedIn and Google.
 Amazon will be following shortly after they open their African base in Cape Town next year.
-These companies all offer pure advertising models, competing directly with our offerings - often with far better data and systems than we can offer.
-Additionally, for audiences we now compete directly with Deezer, Spotify, Apple Music, Youtube, Google Play Music, and now Prime Music.
-These are subscription models based outside of Namibia.
-What is important to note is that these companies in the last two batches are not regulated, do not pay local taxes, employ no-one, and create an annual exodus of marketing funds believed to be the region nearly N\$400m a year - far in excess of the entire broadcast sector.
-The focus for CRAN should be on sustainability of the sector.
+These companies all offer pure advertising models, competing directly with our offerings - often with far better data and systems than we can offer. - Additionally, for audiences we now compete directly with Deezer, Spotify, Apple Music, Youtube, Google Play Music, and now Prime Music.
+These are subscription models based outside of Namibia. - What is important to note is that these companies in the last two batches are not regulated, do not pay local taxes, employ no-one, and create an annual exodus of marketing funds believed to be the region nearly N\$400m a year far in excess of the entire broadcast sector. - The focus for CRAN should be on sustainability of the sector.

-Profitability in Namibia's broadcasting sector
+4.6 Profitability in Namibia's broadcasting sector

 The profitability of Namibia's broadcasting sector is steadily increasing in nominal terms.
 While the implied profit (revenue minus expenditure) flatlined between 2017 and 2020, it significantly increased in 2021 and 2022.
-Respondent 12 and Respondent 15 lament the lack of media research, which would provide insight into the local sector and support targeted advertising.
+Some respondents lamented the lack of media research, which would provide insight into the local sector and support targeted advertising.
 However, Media Metrics has conducted such media research for many years and its data was used for this report.
 Respondent 15 proposed an industry forum to tackle industry wide issues such as infrastructure sharing, foreign content and local content development.